cyverse/docs/docs/deployments/kubernetes-deploy.md

 # Kubernetes Cluster

+!!! success "Prerequisites"

+    * Make sure you have at least **6** VMs configured with Centos7

+        * 1 Master node

+        * 4 worker nodes

+        * 1 worker node dedicated only for **vice-apps**

+    *  Make sure you have Ansible installed, and you can reach your VMs via `ssh`

 # TODO rewrite the docs once [ansible-k8s-centos7](https://github.com/cyverse-austria/ansible-k8s-centos7) is ready.

 We are using **Ansible** to set up a kubernetes cluster.